 Reference implemenations examined raise an exception if the start() method cannot create a thread.
 This is not documented in the Python specification.
 Created threads execute initialization code and can terminate silently before reaching user code.

+The standard python libraries provide additional functionality to support the creation of threads and

+TBW: Analyze the standard Python libraries:

-The standard python libraries provide additional functionality to support the creation of threads and an exception if start() method is not able to create the thread, but is not documented in the specification and thus the user cannot rely on this.
+threading: Practical experience shows that the reference implementation raises an exception if start() method is not able to create the thread, but is not documented in the specification and thus the user cannot rely on this.
 Furthermore, even if the standard library / OS can create the new thread, it can die during the initialization phase when executing the user’s code.
 Method join() does not return if the thread died through an unhandled exception?
 Method is_alive() to check whether is still running, and timeouts for lock objects.
 Timer object TBA

 multiprocessing: Exception raised if not activated?
 TBA